onejensen/Prettifier/README.md

 - By default, input and output files are allocated in ./inandout.

-- You can run the tool just by using 'Make run' from your command line, 'Make run' is a shortcut that will run automaticaly the usage of the tool so you don't have to type it.
+- You can run the tool just by using 'Make run' from your command line, 'Make run' is a shortcut that will run automatically the usage of the tool so you don't have to type it.

 - In case you want to run the tool with the input2.txt file you can use 'Make run2'

-- Feel free to modify the input txt however you want to test the funcionality of the tool.
+- Feel free to modify the input txt however you want to test the functionality of the tool.

 # Usage: